List of Neighbours characters introduced in 1986: Mike Young

-Mike Young, played by Guy Pearce, made his first screen appearance on 20 January 1986.
+Mike Young, played by Guy Pearce, made his first appearance on 20 January 1986.
 Pearce auditioned for the role of Mike and immediately impressed casting director Jan Russ.
 Pearce joined the soap on 3 December 1985, three days after he finished his last HSC exam.
 He commented "I moved to Melbourne over the weekend and started Neighbours on the Tuesday.
 It was crazy.
 It was the whole, 'Say the words and don't bump into the furniture' thing.
 I had no idea what I was doing."
 Patrick Barkham from The Guardian called Mike "nice-but-lonely".
 While David Astle from The Sydney Morning Herald described Mike as "mullet-mopped" and "hunky."

 Clive Gibbons

 Clive Gibbons, played by Geoff Paine, made his first appearance on 21 January 1986.
 A representative from The Grundy Organisation discovered Paine acting in a college production at the Victoria Arts Centre and asked him to do a screen test, before offering him the role of Clive.
 Clive was a doctor who ran a gorillagram agency.
 He brought a "breath of fresh air to Ramsay Street" when he moved in.
 Josephine Monroe, author of Neighbours: The First 10 Years, described Clive as being "one of life's eccentrics" who took care of people and often lured them into his latest harebrained scheme.
 Clive became so popular with viewers that a pilot for his own show called City Hospital was made, although it was not picked up by any television networks.